Bayesian Mixture Models for Heterogeneous Extremes: Real Data Examples

 \subsubsection{Data Description and Motivation}

 We now present an application of the proposed method to precipitation data in Lisbon, Portugal.
-The data consist of a series of daily precipitation measurements from December 1863 to March 2018 in Lisbon.
+The data consist of a series of daily precipitation measurements from December 1863 to August 2018 in Lisbon, \vc{for a total of 56\,503 records}.
 Data spanning from 1863 to 1940 have been digitized from the archives of the IDL (Infante D. Luiz) meteorological observatory in Lisbon.
 Data from 1941 to 2006 were provided by IPMA (Instituto Português do Mar e da Atmosfera), while data from April 2006 onwards were again obtained from IDL, based on digitized maps of the classical station.
 See \citet{valente2008early} and \citet{gallego2011trends} for details on the data.

-Our goal is to analyze the 619 seasonal precipitation maxima and use the proposed approach to uncover insights related to the season-driven heterogeneity in the data.
+Our goal is to analyze the seasonal precipitation maxima and use the proposed approach to uncover insights related to the season-driven heterogeneity in the data.
 We use the northern hemisphere meteorological seasons division (winter: December-February; spring: March-May; summer: June-August; autumn: September-November).
 The choice of blocks of three months is guided by three considerations.
 Using a longer block (e.g., an entire year) would be too wide, as the model assumes that all observations within the block belong to the same group.
 At the same time, the block must contain enough observations for the approximation in \eqref{eq:F} to be valid.
-Finally, this choice is natural from an applied viewpoint as it coincides with the length of seasons.
+Finally, this choice is natural from an applied viewpoint as it coincides with the length of seasons. \vc{Since the data span from December 1863 to August 2018, with 154 full years (starting in December) and one year with only three recorded seasons, the sample of seasonal maxima consists of 619 observations.
+The top left panel of Fig.~\ref{fig:fit} shows an histogram of the seasonal precipitation maxima, complemented by a rug plot\vc{---also informally referred to as one-dimensional scatter plots \citep[e.g.,][]{kampstra2008}---which} allows a more detailed visualization of the distribution of the data and their seasonal grouping.}